Red-Flag Monthly Calendar

 March

 - With the pressures of the end of the semester approaching, many students start to increase their use of alcohol and drugs.
-This can cause them any problems, both biologically and behaviorally.
+This can cause them problems, both biologically and behaviorally.

 - Existential crisis for seniors - Must I leave school?
 Is my education worth anything?
 Was my major a mistake?
 Why go on?